TimCoates/TimCoates.github.io/pages/explore/search_free_slots.md

 | `&_include=HealthcareService.location` | Include Location Resources referenced within the returned HealthcareService Resources | `HealthcareService.location` |

 ## RESTful Query ##

+The request body is sent using an http `GET` method.

 The following query demonstrates a full request for information: